Baylor men stake first Final Four claim since 1950 with win over Arkansas

-Once Mitchell returned for all 20 minutes of the second half, he had plenty of time to help his team respond to the push Arkansas.
+Once Mitchell returned for all 20 minutes of the second half, he had plenty of time to help his team respond to the push from Arkansas.
 The Bears’ defense fended off the Razorbacks’ comeback bid, and Coach Scott Drew’s crew earned a joyous evening with the 81-72 win on Monday night at Lucas Oil Stadium.

 Drew had led this program to the Elite Eight twice before, but each time, the Bears failed to advance to the elusive final weekend of the tournament.
 For the first time in 71 years, they now have a Final Four date scheduled for Saturday against No. 2 seed Houston.